 If visiting Sydney, try to see a performance at the Opera House.
 But be warned, they sell out way in advance.
 We purchased our tickets several weeks before the performance and seats were extremely limited.

 When booking a performance, realize this is a multi-venue performing arts center, so not all of the shows will be in the main concert hall.
-For the dates we were in Sydney, the perfect performance for our family was being held, a full orchestra playing a screening of Return of the Jedi.
+For the dates we were in Sydney, our family’s perfect performance was being held, a full orchestra playing a screening of Return of the Jedi.

 At the top of the stairs, you can get a close-up view of the shape and textures of the unique roof.